Life in lockdown: Teddies in action on zipline at Kauri Point

 Four teddy bears and a "random duck" in action on a zipline have become the stars of a series of comedy movie trailers filmed by Kit Wilson and Sue Baker Wilson at their property at Kauri Point in the Western Bay of Plenty.

-To date Four Teddies and Duck have had over 73,000 views on social media and been shared over 600 times.
+To date Four Teddies and Duck have had more than 73,000 views on social media and been shared over 600 times.

 The couple wanted a novel way of taking part in the We're Not Scared Bear Hunt, which involves people putting teddies in their windows and tagging their location on an interactive map for nearby families to follow during the neighbourhood walks that are allowed during lockdown.